sandeepsa1/dsa/01 Graph Theory/29-cycle-detection-sort-and-graph-properties/README.md

     - Iteratively remove the current leaves, reducing the degree of their neighboring nodes.
     - Add any neighbors that become leaves (degree of 1) to the new leaves list.
     - Repeat until only one or two nodes remain, which are the possible roots for minimum height trees.

+### 6. Number of Connected Components in an Undirected Graph
+To find the number of connected components in an undirected graph, use Depth-First Search (DFS) or Breadth-First Search (BFS) to traverse the graph.
+Each time a new traversal begins from an unvisited node, it indicates a new connected component.

+#### Steps
+1. Build an Adjacency List: Represent the graph using an adjacency list for efficient traversal.
+2. Initialize Visited Set: Keep track of visited nodes to avoid counting the same component multiple times.
+3. Traverse the Graph:
+    - For each unvisited node, start a DFS (or BFS).
+This will visit all nodes in that component.
+    - Increment the count of connected components each time you start a traversal from an unvisited node.